HasretKevs/Aerosonde_UAV_6DOF/README.md

-All of the equations and values used in the model are taken from the "Small Unmanned Aircraft Theory and Practice by Randal W. Beard, Timothy W. McLain
+All of the equations and values used in the model are taken from the "Small Unmanned Aircraft Theory and Practice by Randal W. Beard, Timothy W. McLain"

 %%%%%%%%%%%%%%%%%%%%%%% Airframe Parameters %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%